mgtools/MicroKPNN/README.md

  ### Installation

- first you have to create a conda environment and install the required packages as following:
+ First you have to create a conda environment and install the required packages as following:

  ```
  conda create -n MicroKPNN python=3.7 tensorflow=1.13 pandas=0.24 numpy=1.16 scipy=1.2 psutil=5.6